psarando/shire-reckoning/README.md

 so that the New Year's Day of both calendars still fell on the same day).
 Then the New Year's Day of both the Gondor and Shire calendars in T.A.
 3019 would have corresponded with December 20.

-Now note that the year 6460 in a Gregorian calendar is also a leap year, so Astron 6 in T.A.
+Now note that the year 6460 in a Gregorian calendar is also a leap-year, so Astron 6 in T.A.
 3019 would have corresponded to the Gregorian March 25 (to see this for yourself,
 [set the Shire Calendar to start reckoning from December 20 and the Gregorian Date to March 25, 6460](https://psarando.github.io/shire-reckoning/#tolkien-calendars)).